-- \ To encourage community participation in the development of road safety projects. - \ To evaluate the strategies presented by area of emphasis on road safety and categorize them by priority according to the criteria of the participants in the meetings in the communities. - \ To receive feedback on the educational campaigns of the different areas of emphasis on road safety conceived and produced by the PRTSC.
+- To encourage community participation in the development of road safety projects. - To evaluate the strategies presented by area of emphasis on road safety and categorize them by priority according to the criteria of the participants in the meetings in the communities. - To receive feedback on the educational campaigns of the different areas of emphasis on road safety conceived and produced by the PRTSC.

-Disadvantaged 50% 100% Climatក្នុនិស្មើ ទេលាក់សិរីសេដីមនៅក្ ង = 0% Fajardo Sar address or place ▼ Find atively Low <> Relatively High Rela Charles - Puchton Mona Passage ity - Percentile Rank Transportation Insecuri + A State Bane Distant and Disadvantaged - Disadvantaged Transportation Access wered by Esri AO, NOAA, USGS, NPS ERE, Garmin, F Disadvantaged Transportation Access - Transportation Cost Burden - Traffic Safety - 0% owered by Esri AO, NOAA, USGS, NPS ERE, Garmin, F Total Disadvantaged Transportation Cost Burden of Total Population otal Transportation Cost Burden - Traffic Safety - 0% ঙ্ strategies and decisions are rooted in the understanding and inclusion of the communities that use and rely on our essential PRTSC roads system.
+It is essential that PRTSC strategies and decisions are rooted in the understanding and inclusion of the communities that use and rely on our roads system.
 Citizens and road users have invaluable local knowledge and experience that can provide accurate information to identify problems and develop effective solutions aiming at target Zero deaths at our roads.
 In addition, community involvement can foster greater acceptance and adherence to road safety initiatives, by allowing people to feel that their concerns are heard and that they can significantly contribute to improving road safety in their communities.